hazzik/hazzik.github.io/_posts/2014-06-26-drop-down-lists-solved.md

 }
 ```

-Pros over the previous solution
+###Pros over the previous solution

 1. No boilerplate code duplication
-2. Use generic template
+2. Use an generic template
 3. MultiSelect "out of the box"
 4. Post-Redirect-Get is supported

 # Ending